 And she did a GREAT job.
 She also improvised on her first take at the word “deodorizer” – take note of “cat litter thing to make it smell good.”
 But, on her second take, she was willing to give deodorizer a try!

 That’s my kind of spelling.
 Useful, voluntary, and good work – not the “you can’t read my writing, I don’t even know what I’m trying to spell” list-based stuff.

-As a side note, Sarah was also incredibly helpful on this grocery trip, and with the menu planning and coupon sorting that preceded it.
+As a side note, Ashar was also incredibly helpful on this grocery trip, and with the menu planning and coupon sorting that preceded it.
 Our family only shops every two weeks, for a LOT of stuff for the four of us plus the menagerie of animals, and she often comes along, helping with coupons, with putting things in the cart, with making sure we don’t miss anything from the list, and just for fun company.
-Maybe we’re different, but we like all going to the grocery store together – it’s always at least Chris and me, and Sarah and Mom join us when they can.
+Maybe we’re different, but we like all going to the grocery store together – it’s always at least Chris and me, and Ashar and Mom join us when they can.
 It’s fun!

 Finally, I’ll leave you with this photo, celebrating our first day of spring.
-We found this bird’s nest on the ground in our backyard, and Sarah liked taking a look at it, seeing how the birds worked different twigs and the dryer lint into it.
+We found this bird’s nest on the ground in our backyard, and Ashar liked taking a look at it, seeing how the birds worked different twigs and the dryer lint into it.
 It now has a place of honor in her room (with an wooden owl figurine in it, not necessarily scientifically accurate but super-cute), and after seeing this, she’s decided we should make a “nesting materials feeder” for the birds out of an old suet feeder (which, of course, we found directions for on Pinterest), so I’ve been saving string and my dryer lint for the cause.